-These passages are necessary when your baby is developing in the womb and they normally close soon after birth.
+These passages are necessary when a baby is developing in the womb, and they typically close soon after birth.
 Babies with pulmonary atresia typically have a bluish cast to their skin because they aren't getting enough oxygen.

 Pulmonary atresia is a life-threatening situation.
-Procedures to correct your baby's heart condition and medications to help your baby's heart work more effectively are the first steps to treat pulmonary atresia.
+Procedures to correct a baby's heart condition and medications to help a baby's heart work more effectively are the first steps to treat pulmonary atresia.

 - Blue- or gray-toned skin (cyanosis)